HDFGroup/hdf5/doc/getting-started-with-hdf5-development.md

 - Everything else.
 These are self-contained test programs that are built and run independently by the test harness.

-The test programs do not use a standard test library like cppunit, but instead use HDF5-specific macros to set up the tests and report errors.
+The test programs do not use a standard test framework like cppunit, but instead use HDF5-specific macros to set up the tests and report errors.
 There are two sets of macros, one in `testhdf5.h` and another in `h5test.h`.
 Originally, the `testhdf5` programs used the macros in `testhdf5.h` and everything